voxeet/hackathon-quick-start/TreeHacks2023/TreeHacks2023.md

 ## Diversity Panel with Angelik
-- TreeHacks will be hosting a diversity workshop for hackers from underrepresented gender groups in tech.
+TreeHacks will be hosting a diversity workshop for hackers from underrepresented gender groups in tech.
 The panel will be focused on sharing experiences and advice from professionals in academia, industry, and startups about the challenges and opportunities to increase gender diversity in the tech industry.

--
-**Time:** Saturday 3:00pm - Saturday 4:00pm
+**Time:** 3:00PM - 4:00PM Saturday

 **Location:** NVIDIA Auditorium

 ## Come Meet the Dolbyio Team
-The Dolby.io team is located at booth ____ come tell us about your projects and learn more about our APIs.
+The Dolby.io team is located in the sponsor hall, come tell us about your projects and learn more about our APIs.
 - 🏃 Braden (he/him/his) graduated university in 2021 and joined Dolby.io as a Developer Advocate.
 He's here to help with all things Dolby.io but also loves to chat about Python, Flutter, and about growing up in Australia.
 - 🎥 Angelik (she/her/hers) finished her studies in 2021 with a background in computer science and film & media studies.
 Now, she works as a Developer Advocate within Dolby.io focusing on virtual worlds and filmmaking.
 Talk to her about the best movies of the year, up and coming artists, or about languages.
 - 👓 Griffin (he/him/any) graduated from Yale in 2019 and works for Dolby.io as a Developer Advocate.
 Ask him about Linux, JS, and what he's playing on Steam Deck.